geekmouse/FleX2Json/README.md

 ### The Excel data source structure
 * Both the format Excel 97-2004 (.xls) and Excel 2007 above (.xlsx) are supported in current version.
 * One sheet is converted into one JSON file.
 The JSON file name is the same with the sheet name.
-In future versions, it'll allow merging data from different excel sheets into single JSON file with different relationships.
+In future versions, it'll allow merging data from different excel sheets with different relationships into one single JSON file.
 * Each sheet is considered to be an array of objects whose attributes are defined in columns.
 * The first 3 rows in every column are reserved for necessary information of the attribute.
 See `Table 2` below.